dyama/siren/README.md

  Usage
 ------------------------------------------------------------

-You can run as follows:
+You can run follows as;

     > siren.exe [filename]

 Now, siren is able to read formats as follows;

-* IGES
+* IGES format
-* OpenCASCADE BREP
+* OpenCASCADE BREP format
-* STEP
+* STEP format

  Thirdparty technorogies
 ------------------------------------------------------------